alex-piccione/learning.Docker/examples/nginx api devops/README.md

 The API service is a Nodejs application.
 There is a GitHub action that create a Docker image and publish it to AWS ECR.
 It requires the AWS credentials of a role that has thye right permission for AWS ECR.
+It requires ECR already having the containers in the registry.

 There is a docker compose file in the _devop_ folder that run the containers.